 Some experts have suggested that VAT should be reformed to make it simpler, fairer, and more efficient; for example, by removing exemptions and additional rates of VAT.
 Whatever the future holds for VAT, one thing is certain: it will continue to be a vital contributor to the UK's public finances, and a topic of debate and controversy for politicians, businesses and consumers alike.

 So, let's raise a glass (with 20% VAT included) and toast to VAT's golden jubilee.

 VAT at 50 – where next?

-ICAEW’s Tax Faculty is hosting a full-day conference to mark the 50th anniversary of the introduction of VAT in the UK.
-The conference will briefly reflect on VAT’s evolution since 1973 but will focus on exploring the future of the tax over the next five to ten years.
-Sessions on the day will focus on topics including simplification of VAT and VAT in the digital age.
+ICAEW’s Tax Faculty hosted a conference on 22 May to mark the 50th anniversary of the introduction of VAT in the UK.
+The conference briefly reflected on VAT’s evolution since 1973 but focused predominantly on exploring the future of the tax over the next five to ten years.

 The Tax Faculty